cs-education/classTranscribe/readme.txt

 Make sure the key and certificate are being correctly referenced (if they are moved).

+The IdP should require this xml file and its information in some format.
+I believe iTrust needs the certificate, key, issuer, and callback point individually.

 ==Authentication==
 Most of the authentication parameters **should** be all be contained in authentication.js.
 You will need to change CALLBACK_URL to the location the IdP should return the user to after successful authentication.
 ENTRY_POINT is the IdP url where the user should be redirected to to confirm authentication ISSUER is the site's unique name.
 Note that it needs to be unique.
 Errors may occur if this is not the case.

+=====PIWIK=====
+When updating Piwik, make sure that you save a copy of "config/config.ini.php" to keep your existing settings.
+Then, download the new Piwik.
+Finally, replace the "config/config.ini.php" file with the one you saved.

+_paq.push(...) sends something to database for Piwik to track

+The server will need to be able to run php for the Piwik installation interface to appear.

 =====MISCELLANEOUS=====
 .env contains the various opened ports